apache/ignite-3/modules/platforms/python/README.md

 ## Installation

 ### From repository
 This is a recommended way for users.
 If you only want to use the `pyignite3` module in your project, do:
 ```
 $ pip install pyignite3
 ```

 ### From sources
-This way is more suitable for developers or if you install client from zip archive.
+This way is more suitable for developers, or if you install the client from zip archive.
 1. Download and/or unzip Ignite 3 DB API Driver sources to `pyignite3_path`
 2. Go to `pyignite3_path` folder
 3. Execute `pip install -e .`